tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### `value`
 This property allows the editor to be used as a controlled component by setting the `value` property and using the `onEditorChange` event.

-For more information, see: [Using the TinyMCE React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).
+For more information, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).

 **Type:** String